 Funding.
-WK is affiliated with TU Berlin.
-This research has been funded by the Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 "Scaling Cascades in Complex Systems", Project C08, by grant SPP 2265 "Random Geometric Systems", Project P01, and by grant SPP 2256, Project 11.
+This research has been funded by the Deutsche Forschungsgemeinschaft (DFG) through grant CRC 1114 "Scaling Cascades in Complex Systems", Project C08, and by grant SPP 2265 "Random Geometric Systems", Project P01.
 LA and WK acknowledge partial support from GNAMPA, Indam, via the program "Professori Visitatori 2022".
-LA acknowledges partial financial support by the Italian Ministry of University and Research (MUR) via PRIN 2022 - ConStRAINeD-CUP-2022XRWY7W.